 - Additional acceptable coursework can include: General Chemistry I & II, Organic Chemistry II, Physics, Biochemistry, Biology, or Material Science.

 - Acceptable coursework for the TBM specialization only can include: Physical Computing, Computer Programming, Electronics, A/V Engineering, or Optics.

 - Online hybrid coursework and high school advanced placement credits in laboratory science will be accepted on a case-by-case basis.
-Inquire with the program if you have any concerns or questions.
+Laboratory sections should be taught in-person.